На русском языке

 ~s_{\mu }=D_{\mu }+U_{\mu }+\pi _{\mu }+\lambda _{\mu }+g_{\mu }+w_{\mu }.

-Similarly, the scalar and vector potentials of the mass component of the general field will equal:
+Similarly, scalar and vector potentials of mass component of general field equal:

 ~\theta =\psi +\vartheta +\wp +\varepsilon +\phi +\zeta .